 6. Stay Hydrated

-There are several reasons being hydrated is important for those with pre-diabetes and diabetes.
+There are several reasons why being hydrated is important for those with pre-diabetes and diabetes.
 When hydration levels fall, the body releases stress hormones, such as cortisol, that can raise blood sugar.
 In addition, those with poor blood sugar control are more susceptible to dehydration, as increased urination is often a symptom of poor glucose control.

 Adults should aim to drink 2-3 litres of water per day, although this varies depending on their weight and activity level.